Zeus-Eternal/AI-Karen/README.md

 ## Deployment

-Run the API with `uvicorn main:app` and open the Streamlit pages for a full-featured UI.
+Run the API with `uvicorn main:app` and start the Tauri Control Room for a full-featured desktop experience.

 For the full architecture specification and sprint roadmap see `DEV_SHEET.md`.